 Coronet Peak is home to one of Queenstown’s finest ski fields.
-Long snow seasons, an incredible range of slopes for beginner and expert powder shredders, and impressive views of Lake Wakatipu and Lake Hayes are some of the things that attract people to this epic terrain.
+Long snow seasons, an incredible range of slopes for beginner and expert powder shredders, and impressive views of Lake Wakatipu and Lake Hayes are some of the things that attract people to this epic mountain.

 Ben Lomond Track

 A demanding, one-day trek with plenty of alpine vistas to cherish.
-The Ben Lomond track begins around the Tiki Trail (where you can also climb up Bob’s Peak), passing through tussocks and shrubbery as the uphill trek gets steeper and more rugged.
+The Ben Lomond track begins around the Tiki Trail (where you can also climb up Bob’s Peak), passing several tussocks and shrubbery as the uphill trek gets steeper and more rugged.
 On a clear day, you can see Mounts Aspiring and Earnslaw from a faraway distance.

 A small lake within the Wakatipu Basin, Lake Hayes is situated close to both Queenstown and Arrowtown.
 Cyclists, hikers and runners head to Lake Hayes to tackle the trails that run alongside it.
-There are also large grassed areas nearby which are commonly used for recreational activities.
+There are also large grassed areas nearby that are commonly used for recreational activities.

 Arrowtown is a former gold mining establishment just 15 minutes from Queenstown.
-The small township is located on the banks of the Arrow River, and is lined with well-preserved buildings from its late-nineteenth century past.
+The small township is located on the banks of the Arrow River, and is lined with well-preserved buildings from its late-19th century past.
 Along with holding a special place in local history, the town is also renowned for its vivacious autumnal colours.

 Mount Crichton Loop Track

 The Mount Crichton Loop Track is an easy, kid-friendly hike filled with many scenic wonders.
 Its starting point is just 12 kilometres (7.5 miles) from Queenstown, along the same road that goes to Glenorchy.
-The two to four hour journey traverses mountain beech, manuka trees, a waterfall, and the historic Twelve Mining Creek Gorge, which was one of the key mining spots in the region.
+The two- to four-hour journey traverses mountain beech, manuka trees, a waterfall, and the historic Twelve Mining Creek Gorge, which was one of the key mining spots in the region.